jaknow01/API-django/README.md

 # Little Lemon Restaurant API Project

 ## Project Overview
 This project involves building a RESTful API for the Little Lemon restaurant, focusing on user roles and functionalities for managers, customers, and delivery personnel.
+This is the final project from Meta's APIs course available on Coursera [link](https://www.coursera.org/learn/apis?specialization=meta-full-stack-developer).

 ## User Roles
 - **Managers**